 Maybe it’s the temperate climate and the seaside locale that we both share, but for some reason, Mexican cuisine has really found its home on the Gold Coast.
 MexiCali at Nobby Beach is the obvious choice if you’re after full-on flavour tacos washed down with a blueberry and lychee margarita jug in a rooftop bar setting – you’ll be able to spot it by its iconic blue, pink and white wall art.
-Or, you could try the latest offering from the geniuses behind Fufu, the Milkman’s Daughter, Poke Poke and (perhaps the most note-worthy Mexican restaurant on the GC) Bonita Bonita.
-Palm Beach’s Frida Sol serves up as much colour and intrigue as its namesake – the great Frida Kahlo, obviously – and its menu gives big sister Bonita Bonita a run for its money.
-And, if you’re after something a little more low-key, Burleigh’s hidden gem California Tacos plates up award-winning, Tijuana-inspired cuisine every day from 11am.
-Post surf shrimp taco, anyone?
+Palm Beach’s Frida Sol serves up as much colour and intrigue as its namesake – the great Frida Kahlo, obviously – and its menu is no different.
+And, if you’re thinking that Frida Sol is reminiscent of another popular GC Mexican restaurant, Bonita Bonita, you’d be right – the genius behind Bonita Bonita (and heaps of your other favourite Goldy food spots) helped the Frida team with their fit-out, and it certainly shows.
+But, if you’re after something a little more low-key, Burleigh’s hidden gem California Tacos plates up award-winning Tijuana- inspired cuisine every day from 11 am.
+Post-surf shrimp taco, anyone?

 Bring it back home with a sample of delicacies from our own backyard.